Bulstrode Whitelocke: End of his career

 On the failure of his plans, he retired to the country and awaited events.
 Whitelocke's career, however, had been marked by moderation and good sense throughout.
 The necessity of carrying on the government of the country somehow or other had been the chief motive of his adherence to Cromwell rather than any sympathy for a republic or a military dictatorship, and his advice to Cromwell to accept the title of King was doubtless tendered with the object of giving the administration greater stability and of protecting its adherents under the Statute of Henry VII.
 Nor had he shown himself unduly ambitious or self-seeking in the pursuit of office, and he had proved himself ready to sacrifice high place to the claims of professional honour and duty.
 These considerations were not without weight with his contemporaries at the Restoration.
 Accordingly, Whitelocke was not excepted from the Act of Indemnity, and after the payment of various sums to the King and others he was allowed to retain the bulk of his property.

+In retirement, he dedicated part of his home Chilton Lodge at Chilton Foliat as a Congregational meeting house, with up to 300 people in attendance.
+He is commemorated in the placename, Whitelocks Piece, in the village.